PensionMath

 TSP and the match

 Both FERS and CSRS employees can contribute to the Thrift Savings Plan.
 FERS employees receive an automatic 1% employer contribution plus a 4% match on their contributions (up to 5% total).
-CSRS employees receive only a 5% employer contribution with no match on personal contributions -- making the TSP substantially less valuable for them.
+CSRS employees receive no government contribution or match on their TSP contributions, making it substantially less valuable for them.

 A FERS employee who contributes the full 5% to TSP over a 30-year career, earning average market returns, can accumulate $400,000-$700,000 in TSP depending on salary level.
 That's a meaningful supplement to the smaller FERS pension.
 CSRS employees who didn't contribute to TSP (many didn't, since it wasn't the primary retirement vehicle) have only the pension.